 Using specific ICD-10 diagnosis codes will help convey the true complexity of the conditions being addressed in each visit.

 - Code the primary diagnosis, condition, problem or other reason for the medical service or procedure.

 - Include any secondary diagnosis codes that are actively being managed.

 - Include all chronic historical codes, as they must be documented each year pursuant to the ACA.
-(E.g.: An amputee must be coded each and every year even if the visit is not addressing the amputated limb specifically).
+(Such as an amputee must be coded each and every year even if the visit is not addressing the amputated limb specifically).

-If you are interested in having a coding training session conducted by an Anthem coding auditor, please contact the Georgia Commercial Risk Adjustment Representative Alicia Estrada at Alicia.Estrada@anthem.com.
+If you are interested in a coding training session specific to risk adjustable conditions, please email Alicia Estrada, Georgia’s Commercial Risk Adjustment Network Education Representative, at Alicia.Estrada@anthem.com.

 August 2020 Anthem Provider News - Georgia